 There are three places where Dagon is mentioned in the Bible.
 The first mention is Judges 16:23, where we are told that Dagon was the god of the Philistines.
 The Philistines offered “a great sacrifice” to Dagon, believing that their idol had delivered Samson into their hands.
 First Chronicles 10:10 mentions a temple of Dagon in which the head of King Saul was fastened.
 Then, in 1 Samuel 5, Dagon is brought to humiliation by the True God of the Israelites.

 Dagon figures into the story of Jonah, as well, although the deity is not mentioned by name in Jonah’s book.
-The Assyrians in Ninevah, to whom Jonah was sent as a missionary, worshiped Dagon and his female counterpart, the fish goddess Nanshe.
-Jonah, of course, did not go straight to Ninevah but had to be brought there via miraculous means.
+The Assyrians in Nineveh, to whom Jonah was sent as a missionary, worshiped Dagon and his female counterpart, the fish goddess Nanshe.
+Jonah, of course, did not go straight to Nineveh but had to be brought there via miraculous means.
 The transportation God provided for Jonah—a great fish—would have been full of meaning for the Ninevites.
 When Jonah arrived in their city, he made quite a splash, so to speak.
-He was a man who had been inside a fish for three days and directly deposited by a fish on the shores of Assyria.
+He was a man who had been inside a fish for three days and directly deposited by a fish on dry land.
 The Ninevites, who worshiped a fish god, were duly impressed; they gave Jonah their attention and repented of their sin.